cp3402-students/project-2025-tr1-jcua-team3/site.md

 Live: [http://13.210.12.189/wp-admin](http://13.210.12.189/wp-admin)

 Once you have clicked the url, you will be prompted to input the username and password to gain wp-admin access.
-Login details for both are:

-- Username = user
-- Password =

 ## Adding Content
 ### Adding Pages